Understanding Legislative Impacts to NC's Child Fatality Prevention System

 Understand changes to reviews of deaths involving child maltreatment or where there was child protective services involvement.

-- Appropriate data use agreements are being developed and will have to be in place prior to implementation.
+• Appropriate data use agreements are in place for implementation.